tsbertalan/CarND-PID-Control-Project/README.md

 ##### Rough PID tuning by Ziegler-Nichols and intuition.

+While it was easy enough to set the coefficients for the throttle controller with a little trial and error and get acceptable performance, the coefficients for the steering controller were much more touchy.

 The [Ziegler-Nichols (ZN)][2] method is a method for setting the `Kp`, `Ki`, and `Kd` coefficients for a PID controller heuristically in terms of the characteristic relaxation oscillation frequency of the system and in terms of a "critical" value for the `Kp` coefficient, at which this oscillation begins while the other two coefficients are set to zero.
 However, the testing procedure for measuring these coefficients should normally involve a step change in the set point, whereas the simulation environment we have available only allows for smoothly a varying set point.

 Oscillations in the CTE are abundant, and frequently seem to have approximately the same period, which I very approximatley measured as 1.635 seconds, which I divide by the PID sampling period of about 0.049 s to get `Tc`, since the PID code above is not in units of seconds.
 Measuring the critical value of `Kp` was more difficult, and I believe that the lack of a proper set point perturbation procedure biased my estimated value of `Kc=0.05` low.